‘Serious racial disparities’ in Pennsylvania juvenile court | Times Leader

 House Minority Leader Joanna McClinton, D-Philadelphia, called for policies that “ensure that children across the commonwealth are in fact treated as children, and that they are not put into a pipeline that simply prepares them for a lifetime of recidivism, crime, punishment.”

-McClinton, who spent nearly 10 years as a public defender in Philadelphia, added: “And that is something that has occurred for far too long.”
+Added McClinton, who spent nearly 10 years as a public defender in Philadelphia: “And that is something that has occurred for far too long.”

-Care, Not Control, a coalition of youth advocacy groups, said the task force took “important initial steps to rectifying the harm young people, especially Black and Brown youth, face when interacting with the juvenile and adult justice systems.”
-But it said the recommendations “do not go nearly far enough.”
+The Philadelphia-based Juvenile Law Center called the task force’s work “a solid blueprint” for necessary change.

+“Although the recommendations contained in the report fall short of true transformation, they are a vast improvement over current law and practices,” said Malik Pickett, a staff attorney at the organization.
+“We hope that the Pennsylvania Legislature will move swiftly to enact these protections into law.”

 Legislative leaders and Wolf formed the task force in December 2019.
 The group was tasked with making recommendations on how to make people safer, improve accountability and save tax dollars.
 Its members were appointed by Wolf, the court system and the Legislature.